mcmerten/tcw_chatbot/README.md

 A user interacts with a chat widget on a consulting firm's website, discusses their needs and pain points.
 The chatbot collects, analyzes these interactions, and generates a structured proposal.

 ## Technologies
-The project, developed in Python, uses:

-- OpenAI's GPT Model & Embeddings Model
+The project leverages the following technologies:

+- OpenAI: API to leverage LLMs and generate embeddings
-- S3 Storage
+- S3 Storage: Store crawled HTML files
-- PostgreSQL Database
+- PostgreSQL Database: Store chat history and analysis
-- Pinecone Vector DB
+- Pinecone Vector DB: Store vector embeddings of crawled HTML files
-- Hosted on DigitalOcean
+- Digital Ocean: Deploy containerized application, host S3 Bucket and Postgres DB
+- Papercups: Chat widget

 <img src="static/application.png" alt="drawing" width="1000"/>